 Look and Feel of the Document

 Matter automatically assumed super urgency now.
 TIFAC team members spent day/night/weekends working with the designer to give the finishing touches to the document with visual elements and layout done.
 We reviewed the first layout in a meeting with Dr Kakodkar.
 He did not seem happy to see it neither was Dr Goswami.
-They felt it would not look like a serious document and may not have the impact.
+They felt that it would not look like a serious document and may not have the impact.
 I suggested that we make some suggestions to the designer to make sure that color/fonts etc are appropriate to the document.
 The next round of improvement made everyone happy and we finalized the look and feel of the document.
 While printing we also ensured that proper paper quality is used.
-In fact, the document became well known in the Central Govt circle for breaking away from the boring looks and we got many inquires about it from organizations like NITI Aayog etc. Sometime in Sept 2014, we handed over the document to PMO with a request to write the foreword and launch it as well.
+In fact, the document became well known in the Central Govt circle for breaking away from the boring looks and we got many inquiries about it from organizations like NITI Aayog etc. Sometime in Sept 2014, we handed over the document to PMO with a request to write the foreword and launch it as well.
 We had many questions from PMO.
 One of them was about who had asked us to prepare this document.
 Another one was to show documentary evidence of Technology Vision 2020 being launched by then PM etc. We also sent a draft foreword and then later another one after some weeks.
 Around Nov 2014, we were told that it would take about 3 months and we may have to make a short presentation to PM etc. However, we did not hear about it and queries did not do much help either.
 In the summer of 2015, TIFAC was requested to provide technology-related input to India’s climate change commitments in preparation for COP21@Paris later in the year.
 Shri Sushil Kumar, my Netarhat School Senior, was Addl Secretary, MoEFCC, and was in charge of COP21 related activities.
 After one of the meetings, I showed him a copy of TV2035.
 He liked it and asked for a copy.
 He suggested that he would want PM to release this document in Paris during COP21.
 My response was that this is a document that was meant for the country and it would be out of context to release it in Paris especially since this was not a document specific to climate issues.
 He said he would talk to PMO.

 Interaction at PMO

 Sometime after this, around Aug 27, 2015, we received notification from PMO about a meeting on TV2035 on Sept 8, 2015 with Dr Kakodkar and Secretaries of DST, DBT, DSIR, MoES, ICMR to be present.
 We tried to inquire from DST if myself and Dr Goswami could be present.
 They said only those mentioned in the letter can attend!
 We made a special request and finally on the day of the presentation, we got go-ahead to be present in the meeting.
-During presentation, Nripendra Mishra, Principal Secy to PMO, mentioned to Dr Kakodkar – “Dr Kakodkar, you are the last word in Science for this country.
+During the presentation, Nripendra Mishra, Principal Secy to PMO, mentioned to Dr Kakodkar – “Dr Kakodkar, you are the last word in Science for this country.
 We should have released this document yesterday when PM was in a conference of Scientists.”
 That gave us a hint that they would go ahead with our plan of letting PM write foreword as well as launch it.

 Dr Soumya Swaminathan, DG, ICMR told me that she would like to work on the grand challenge no 1 – “Guaranteeing Nutritional Security and Eliminating Female and Child Anaemia” with us.
 I agreed and decided to plan this out later with her.
 There was also a discussion about how to take the agenda forward after the preparation and launch of the document.
 We mentioned certain action points that TIFAC plans to do.

 After this again there was no communication regarding the launch of the document.
 We were planning a grand launch with a demonstration of the latest technologies in the launch program for which we needed some time to work out.
-We had discussed with few companies and planned out the event but were not sure how it would be launched and when.
+We had discussed with a few companies and planned out the event but were not sure how it would be launched and when.

 Launch Date Announced!